9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-It\'s perfectly legal, but not exactly wise, to repeat a variable name
+It's perfectly legal, but not exactly wise, to repeat a variable name
 in a nested `let` expression.

 :::: captioned-content